Failed Driving Test

-Failing a driving test can be a tough experience and it can knock your confidence, especially if you’ve failed a number of times.
+Failing a driving test can be a tough experience, and it can knock your confidence, especially if you’ve failed a number of times.
 The key to passing your test is to practice as much as you can, read up on the common driving test mistakes and try your best not to give up or get discouraged.

 In this guide, we’ll be explaining the different types of driving tests faults you could make.
-We’ll also provide you with a list of the top 10 reasons people fail their driving test and examples of minor and major faults so you know what to look out for.
+We’ll also provide you with a list of the top 10 reasons people fail their driving test and examples of minor and major faults, so you know what to look out for.

 We’ve also included some statistics on failed tests, advice on how to get over failing a driving test and answered some of the common questions we’ve received from learner drivers on this subject.

-We recommend anyone preparing for their driving test read up on some of the common driving test mistakes.
+We recommend that anyone preparing for their driving test read up on some of the common driving test mistakes.
 Equipping yourself with this knowledge will help you avoid the kind of errors that are frequently made on the driving test.

 There are three types of driving test fault you could potentially make;

 Driver faults or minor faults as they were previously known are faults that do not have the potential to become dangerous.
 Driver faults have no significant impact on you, your vehicle, the examiner, other road users or property.

 How many minor faults does it take to fail the driving test?

 If you make 16 or more minor faults, you will fail the driving test.
 You can also fail the driving test if you repeatedly make the same minor fault.
 Making the same minor fault over and over again demonstrates to the examiner that you have not mastered that particular skill.
 It also means the issue could become a serious or dangerous fault under different road conditions.

 Your driving examiner has asked you to pull up on the left-hand side in a safe, convenient and legal position.
 You check your centre and left-wing mirror, and you notice there are no following vehicles or road users.
 You look ahead and notice there’s an oncoming vehicle.
 You decide not to signal, and you pull up on the left-hand side.